public-assembly/north-star/README.md

 #### 2. How will Public Assembly measure success?

 How many subDaos are building full scale prototypes.
 How much cross collaboration is happening within those groups.

-#### 3. How can I participate in Public Assembly?

-Public Assembly is open to general public to start submitting ideas as code to the protocol.
-Tag us somewher and start asking questions